• Skip to primary navigation

 Primary Sidebar

-Portrait image of Jacqui Wormington, founder of The Simple Sprinkle.
+Portrait of Jacqui from The Simple Sprinkle

 Hey there, I am Jacqui!
 I'm a self-taught vegan recipe developer, content creator and food photographer.
 My goal?
 To make veganism easy-peasy-lemon-squeezy!
 With my drool-worthy recipes and savvy tips, I'll prove that going plant-based doesn't mean giving up your favorite meals.